vinayakpahuja/CryptoHacktober/README.md

 Cryptography includes techniques such as microdots, merging words with images, and other ways to hide information in storage or transit.
 Cryptography is most often associated with scrambling plaintext (ordinary text, sometimes referred to as cleartext) into ciphertext (a process called encryption), then back again (known as decryption).

-Modern cryptography concerns itself with the following four objectives:
+Modern cryptography concerns itself with the following fxcvbour objectives:

 * Confidentiality (the information cannot be understood by anyone for whom it was unintended)